kiwi0fruit/pandoctools/pandoctools/cat_md/README.md

 ```
 Usage: cat-md [OPTIONS] [INPUT_FILES]

-  cat-md CLI joins markdown files with "\n\n" separator and writes
+  Joins markdown files with "\n\n" separator and writes
   to stdout.
 If one of the files is "stdin" then reads it from stdin
   (can use the same stdin text several times).
+  If no markdown files provided then default is 'stdin'.

 Options:
   --help   Show this message and exit.
 ```